All posts

 Quick take

-I have operated cross-border entities between the US and multiple jurisdictions for nearly two decades.
-The UK-US LLC mismatch is not new — HMRC has long had reservations about how to classify LLCs — but the formal shift to "opaque" treatment in 2025 turned a gray area into a defined compliance obligation.
-This guide walks through the five mechanical steps to form and operate a US LLC from the UK, followed by the HMRC classification issue that makes this structure more complex for UK residents than for founders in most other countries.
+I have run cross-border entities between the US, China, Hong Kong, and other jurisdictions for close to twenty years.
+The UK-US LLC mismatch is not new.
+HMRC has always been uneasy about how to classify LLCs.
+But the formal shift to "opaque" treatment in 2025 turned a gray area into a real compliance obligation.
+Below: five mechanical steps to form and operate a US LLC from the UK, followed by the HMRC classification issue that makes this structure harder for UK residents than for founders almost anywhere else.

 Step 1: Choose a State

 Three states dominate for non-resident LLC formation.
-For a detailed breakdown of all five commonly discussed states, see the full state comparison.
+For all five commonly discussed states, see the full state comparison.

 FactorWyomingDelawareNew Mexico